miurahr/py7zr/README.rst

 `py7zr`, python3 core `lzma module`_ and `liblzma` do not support some algorithms such as PPMd, BCJ2 and Deflate64.

-Here is a table of algorithms supported.
+Here is a table of algorithms.

 +---+----------------------+------------------------------------------+
 |  #| Category             | Algorithm combination                    |